Dog Bite Injury Statistics

 - Pit Bulls.

-As the population of large dog breeds has increased, so has the severity of bite injuries.
-Also, 44% of reported bites were by larger German shepherds.
-But these remain only 22% of all licensed breeds reportedly owned in the U.S. Also, less than 20% of dog attacks involved smaller “toy” breeds.
-Licensed strains made up 40% of the attacks.
+As the population of large dog breeds has increased, so has the severity of bite injuries, with 44% of victims claiming larger German Shepherd breeds bit them, even though studies show this breed equals 22% of all licensed U.S. dogs, with "toy" breeds causing less than 20% of dog attacks, and licensed strains equaling 40% of dog attacks.

 Bull Terriers and Kids!

-Important: As the old saying goes: “there are no bad dogs, just bad owners.”
+Important: As wise men have said: "there are no bad dogs, just bad owners."
 Mistreated, abused, malnourished dogs remain more likely to bite than dogs cared for properly.

 If you invade the dog’s “territory,” threaten its family or make it jealous, you create a danger zone between you and the dog.
 Avoid these situations with potentially vicious canines.